GeriNZ/melanoma/README.md

 # Melanoma Detection Assignment
 > Project by Géraldine Bengsch (Third Upgrad Assignment) <br>
 >
-> This project uses multiclass classification model using a custom convolutional neural network in TensorFlow..
+> This project uses multiclass classification model using a custom convolutional neural network in TensorFlow.
-> - Which variables are significant in predicting the price of a house
-> - How well the variables describe the price of a house
 >
 > The project contains:
 > - Data Analysis notebook
 > - A folder containing images used (Visualisations are my own, picture is from Unsplash)
-> - The data set `train.csv`
-> - The data dictionary `datainfo.txt`
-> - Answers to the Subjective Questions in pdf format `SubjectiveQuestions.pdf`
+> - The data set as pictures from ISIC (augmented data set on Google drive, because Google Colab was used to run the notebook, here, only base set)

 ## Table of Contents